devth/devth.github.com/_posts/2015-05-19-thrush-cond-is-not-a-monad.md

 applying each function if its predicate returns true.
 In this post we're going to look at a Scala representation, and whether it fits the shape and laws of any [common algebraic structures](https://en.wikipedia.org/wiki/Outline_of_algebraic_structures#Types_of_algebraic_structures).
-We'll look at Functor (Endofunctor, to be specific), Monad, Monoid, and Semigroup.
+We'll look at Functor, Monad, Semigroup, and Monoid.

 Let's start with an example in Clojure.
 We want to build up a request based on some arbitrary conditions: